ReDnAxE/project-quality-inspector/README.md

 * Tests
 * composer-config-rule: disallow-wildcard-versioning > add current installed version in error message to facilitate explicit versioning correction
 * composer-config-rule: check if there is a lot of updates to do, and if there is outdated packages installed
+* curl-rule : create a curl rule which will be able to make requests and checks responses, headers, etc...
 * add time in jUnit generated file content
 * Add notice / alert level concept for expectations in each rule config
 * Add link to CONTRIBUTING.md file which explain how to easily develop new rule